Perfect Year to buy Property The Brazilian currency has never Read more →

 Wise is currently considered the easiest way to send money to Brazil.
 While it is not clear how much Wise operations have been vetted by the Brazilian authorities, we are aware of a large number of foreign individuals successfully sending money to Brazil through Wise.

-Just like Western Union, Wise is also limited to lower amounts.
-However, it looks like Wise actually allows larger amounts to be sent to Brazil (e.g.: up to USD10,000).
+Just like Western Union, Wise is also limited to lower amounts when operating through her app.
+However, it looks like Wise may allow larger amounts to be sent to Brazil when dealing with their back-office (information not confirmed).

-Warning: the fact that you have remitted funds to Brazil successfully through Wise in the past does not mean you will continue to be able to do so.
-Many of our clients have reported increased document requirements over time (e.g., copies of passport, source of funds, etc.) and even plain refusal of the company in allowing additional remittances.
+Warning: the fact that you have transferred funds to Brazil successfully through Wise in the past does not mean you will continue to be able to do so.
+Many of our clients have reported increased document requirements over time (e.g., copies of passport, source of funds, etc.) and even plain refusal of the company in allowing additional transfers.

 Copy of an actual warning from Wise.